emilzeta/DataVis_Final_Project/Updates.md

 April 13:

-I changed a couple of lables and also fixed some issues with graphs extending past the page.
+I changed a couple of labels and also fixed some issues with graphs extending past the page.

 April 18 Before class: